Jefta van Dinther

 Co-production: Norrlandsoperan Umeå

-Funded by: Senate Department for Culture and Europe Berlin
+Funded by: the Berlin Senate Department for Culture and Social Cohesion

-Jefta van Dinther is funded by TANZPAKT Stadt-Land-Bund with the support of the German Federal Government Commissioner for Culture and the Media and the Senate Departement for Culture and Europe Berlin and Swedish Arts Council.
+In 2022 Jefta van Dinther was funded by TANZPAKT Stadt-Land-Bund with the support of the German Federal Government Commissioner for Culture and the Media, the Berlin Senate Department for Culture and Social Cohesion and Swedish Arts Council